Floorp-Projects/Floorp/dom/docs/webIdlBindings/index.md

    must be defined in a header included from your implementation header, so that this type's definition is visible to the binding code.

-1. Add the WebIDL for `MyInterface` in `dom/webidl` and to the list in `dom/webidl/moz.build`.
+1. Add the Web IDL for `MyInterface` in `dom/webidl` and to the list in `dom/webidl/moz.build`.

 1. Add an entry to `dom/bindings/Bindings.conf` that sets some basic